Sumukha-Rao-H/dbms-project/README.md

 👉 https://www.postgresql.org/download/

 Follow the installer instructions and note the following:
--Choose a username (default is postgres)
+- Choose a username (default is postgres)
--Set a password
+- Set a password
--Default port is usually 5432
+- Default port is usually 5432

 After installation:
--Open pgAdmin 4 to connect to your PostgreSQL instance -Create a new database named your_db_name
+- Open pgAdmin 4 to connect to your PostgreSQL instance
+- Create a new database named your_db_name

 ⚠️ Make sure PostgreSQL service is running before you run the backend.